malvuln/RansomLord/README.md

   Using a well known attacker technique (DLL Hijack) to terminate Malware pre-encryption The first Malware to be successfully exploited was from Lockbit group MVID-2022-0572 Followed by Conti, REvil, BlackBasta and CryptoLocker proving many are vulnerable <br>

-[NG version 1.0]
-First official NG versioned release with significant updates, fixes and new features <br>

 [The Pwned]
 RansomLordNG v1.0 DLLs intercept and terminate ransomware from sixty-one threat groups